-(V) Critical accounting Judgment, Estimates and Key Sources of Assumption Uncertainty and liabilities, and the disclosure of contingent liabilities, at the end of the reporting period.
+(V) Critical accounting Judgment, Estimates and Key Sources of Assumption Uncertainty

+The preparation of the Group's consolidated financial statements requires the management to make judgments, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the disclosure of contingent liabilities, at the end of the reporting period.
 However, uncertainty about these significant assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.